 The Owner answers the question: what’s this goal about?

-Only Groups can own a goal.
-Just as you organize all the people in your organization by Group (eg, Marketing, Sales), you organize all the goals in Perdoo by Group.
+Only the company or a team can own a goal.
+Just as you organize all the people in your organization by team (eg, Marketing, Sales), you organize all the goals in Perdoo by team.

-Usually, Groups in Perdoo correspond with the Groups (eg, departments, teams) that you have in your organization.
-So if you have a Marketing team in your organization, you probably want to create a Marketing Group in Perdoo (and maybe even Subgroups like Content Marketing, PR, etc).
+Usually, teams in Perdoo correspond with the teams (eg, departments, teams) that you have in your organization.
+So if you have a Marketing team in your organization, you probably want to create a Marketing team in Perdoo (and maybe even subteams like Content Marketing, PR, etc).

-By organizing your goals by Group you can see in one glance how a certain area of your business is performing.
+By organizing your goals by team you can see in one glance how a certain area of your business is performing.
 You can see in one view how all the Product goals, or all the HR goals, are progressing.
-(Note that Groups in Perdoo can be cross-functional as well.)
+(Note that teams in Perdoo can be cross-functional as well.)

 The Lead answers the question: who’s responsible?